distributeaid/next-website-v2/README.md

 ## Crafting commit messages

-When crafting commit messages, try to group commits that are related to a particular topic.
+When crafting commit messages, group commits that are related to a particular topic.
 For example, if you're making commits related to the styling, only include files that are related to styling.
 This makes it easier to read through the commits and see the exact files that made changes to the styles.
 See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for more information.

 A good commit message will ideally have the following attributes: